Skip to Content

 Affirmations and Forgiveness

 Utilizing affirmations can be a powerful tool in the process of forgiveness.
-Start by identifying the emotions and thoughts that are holding you back, such as guilt, regret, or shame.
+Start by identifying the emotions and thoughts holding you back, such as guilt, regret, or shame.

 Then, create positive affirmations to counteract these feelings and promote self-love, responsibility, and growth.
 Some examples of forgiveness-focused affirmations include: